thisiscmt/MetadataEditor/README.md

 Metadata Editor
 ===============
-This is a CLI for managing metadata for digital music files.
+This is a CLI to help manage metadata for digital music files.
 I had recently re-ripped my entire CD collection to lossless files and to higher-quality MP3 files.
 As part of that I wanted to enforce some naming rules for artists, songs, and albums.
 I tried to make sure all new files followed them but with almost 7,000 tracks, some were bound to get missed.
 Hence this utility to find any issues so I can correct them.
 I wanted the new collection to be as consistent as possible.